The FA Charter Standard Programme is The FA’s accreditation scheme for grassroots clubs and leagues.

 Charter standard criteria

 For more information, please see the documents and the Frequently Asked Questions below.
-Please send your application to email@example.com - please note, we only accept applications submitted by email.
+Please send your application to email@example.com or firstname.lastname@example.org - please note, we only accept applications submitted by email.